Oconto County, Wisconsin: Politics

 In the latter half of the 20th century and the early 21st century, Oconto County was a bellwether in presidential elections, supporting the winning candidate in every election from 1964 to 2008.
 In 2012, however, the county voted for Republican Mitt Romney despite Romney losing the state of Wisconsin and the national election.
 In 2016, the county swung 27 percentage points to the right, giving Republican Donald Trump a margin of victory of more than 37 percentage points and a vote share of 66%.
 In 2020, Trump improved his performance, carrying Oconto by a margin of 41 percentage points and winning 69.9% of the vote to Democrat Joe Biden's 28.9%.
 This was the best result for any presidential nominee in Oconto County since 1920, when Warren Harding received 78.2% of the vote, and remains the third strongest performance of any candidate ever.
+Trump broke this record again in 2024, when he received over 70% of the county's vote.